unifyai/orchestra/docs/home/home.rst

   giving you the best infrastructure based on your priorities, be it high-throughput, low cost or low latency.

 * **⚖️ Impartial Arbiter**: We have no vested interest in you using one provider or another, we deploy models accross different providers and objectively measure their performance.
-This allows us to route your requests to the deployment stack that better fits your needs.
+This allows you to make an informed decision when selecting a provider based on your needs.

 * **🔑 One Single Key**: You only need a Unify API Key to access all the endpoints in the hub.
 No need to create accounts with every provider that you want to test.